Cover image for Usability Testing Strategies for Responsive Web Design: A Complete Guide

 • Applications where users frequently switch between devices

-Implementation note: Moderated sessions work better for tracking cross-device journeys.
-Most unmoderated tools struggle to follow a single user across devices in one session.
+Note: Moderated sessions work better for tracking cross-device journeys.
+Most unmoderated tools can't follow a single user across devices in one session.

 Method: Users test responsive designs on their own devices in their natural environment, completing tasks without real-time guidance.